eastmaels/steemblog.github.io/_posts/account/deanliu/2018-08-01_in-the-beginning-was-the-number-10001000100-and-the-number-was-with.md

 - - -

-This page is synchronized from the post: [In the beginning was the number 10001000100 and the number was with ... ?](https://steemit.com/@deanliu/in-the-beginning-was-the-number-10001000100-and-the-number-was-with)
+This page is synchronized from the post: ['In the beginning was the number 10001000100 and the number was with ... ?'](https://steemit.com/@deanliu/in-the-beginning-was-the-number-10001000100-and-the-number-was-with)